 We decided to step out on faith and started making piles of our possessions.
 What we needed, what we wanted, what was sentimental, what could be sold and given away.
 The wanted and needed pile also had to be weighed so our stuff would not exceed our camper weight limits.
 We sat there many nights with tears flowing as we sorted our life into piles.
 We took truckload after truckload of things to the Goodwill; slowly revealing the floor beneath the piles.
 Each night we would return to our little camper parked in the driveway and a peace would come over us.
 There was something truly nice about the feeling of having everything I really need within an arms distance.

 The day finally came and through our tears, we watched as Butterfly Hollow became the view in our mirror as Two Lanes of Freedom was playing from the truck speakers.
-We were sad beyond understanding to leave, but also have certainty that we are doing what is right for us.
+We were sad beyond understanding to leave, but also had a certainty that we were doing what was right for us.
 We believe, as we did 18 years before, that sometimes you have to step out of your life and walk away from what is comfortable to let metamorphosis happen.
 We also have great feelings about the new caretakers and that they are meant to step in and continue Butterfly Hollow from where we leave off.
 This is their metamorphosis too.
 We go, but a part of us will always be there.
 Our finger prints are stained on the wood.
 We’ve even buried some written stories in the walls for the next David and Sharon to discover when its time for the next renovation.
 The smiles from all our guests who shared time here will always be a reflection in the windows.
 Our love is still growing in the gardens.
 The memories of our time there together will echo forever in the woods and be a part of that warm, unexplained feeling when a new guest walks through the door today.